bjoernsteffens/RepData_PeerAssessment1/README.md

 Looking at the available data there are missing values that are ignored for now.
 The code below shows 5 categories in which the days can be group into.

 Note: Plots do not contain any missing values.
-They have all been filtered out prior to the plot command.
+They have all been filtered out prior to any plot command.

     #